sindresorhus/npm-name/readme.md

 ### npmName(name)

-Returns a promise for a boolean.
+Returns a `Promise<boolean>` of whether the given name is available.

 #### name